PostHog/posthog.com/contents/tutorials/sentry-plugin-tutorial.md

 - *Level:* Easy 🦔
 - *Estimated reading time:* 5 minutes ☕️

-PostHog offers a variety of tools which are useful for monitoring and debugging errors, such as [Session Recording](/docs/user-guides/recordings), [Paths](/docs/user-guides/paths) and [Trends](/docs/user-guides/trends) — yet it is not a bespoke error monitoring tool.
+PostHog offers a variety of tools which are useful for [real user monitoring](/blog/real-user-monitoring) and debugging errors, such as [Session Recording](/docs/user-guides/recordings), [Paths](/docs/user-guides/paths) and [Trends](/docs/user-guides/trends) — yet it is not a bespoke error monitoring tool.

 Sentry is an excellent error-monitoring tool with specialist tools for investigating issues such as slow API calls or database queries, yet lacks the tools to analyse these issues in terms of company metrics.